zmudajak/Airflow-pipeline-project/README.md

 Browse to your airflow folder and edit airflow.cfg file to change dags folder name (in example 'api_dag').
 Save changes.<br>
 Make directory same as you named dags folder (in example 'api_dag').<br>
 Change directory to your dags folder.
 Make files 'api_etl_dag.py' and 'airflow_etl.py' and copy their contents from repository.
 Save changes.<br>
-Restart airflow server (ctrl+c > airflow standalone)
+Restart airflow server. (ctrl+c > airflow standalone)

 ### 6. Run pipeline

-Log in to your airflow server via VM external IP
+Log in to your airflow server via VM external IP in your browser adding ':8080' as local port (for example: 00.000.0.000:8080). <br>
+Your DAG should be visible.
+Click DAG > Graph > Run (upper left 'play' icon).<br>
+If everything is successfull you should see the file in your GCP bucket.<br>
+Congratulations!
+Remember to shut down your VM and delete data in your storage bucket to save $$!